 Self-fulfilling prophecy has an inbuilt heart of hope.

 That brings us to an overblown idea that has been peddled as science for the last 70 years.
-You just have to scratch the surface with a bit of scientific rigor, and you’ll find out it’s not science, but blatant pseudoscience.
+You have to scratch the surface of this popular idea with a small bit of scientific rigor, and you’ll find out it’s not authentic science, but pseudoscience.

 What has changed since then of this popular idea?

-Be so positive that negative people don’t want to be around you.
+Be so positive that negative feelings don’t want to hang around you.

-What was the secret behind The Secret, the 2006 book that has sold 30+ million copies?
+What was the secret behind Teh Scerte (re-arrange the letters to decode the famous 2006 book that has sold 30+ million copies)?
+Here’s a hint: Mark Manson wrote an entire article about that book.

-On the flip side, if you have an accident, a setback, or a disease, it’s your fault.
-The law of attraction says you drew that misfortune to yourself.
+On the flip side, and this is real bad side of it, if you have an accident, a setback, or a disease, it’s your fault.
+The law of attraction says you lured that misfortune to yourself.
+With your negative thinking, you attracted the bad things.

-The Secret took the scientific concept of Self-Fulfilling Prophecy and created a marketing blitzkrieg out of it.
+Actually, the book took the scientific concept of Self-Fulfilling Prophecy (SFP) and created a marketing blitzkrieg out of it.

 There was definitely something wrong there, as you might have guessed.
-What the book did was go to the masses with some shoddy anecdotal evidence that supported the core idea of Self-Fulfilling Prophecy, while removing all its failings.
+What the book did was go to the masses with some shoddy anecdotal evidence that supported the core idea of SFP, while removing all its failings.
+It did not tell its believers there were some results that did not confirm the idea.

 It meticulously pushed under the carpet all the data percentages that didn’t fit the idea.
 They went to town claiming it worked like magic because famous people used it in their lives to rise to success and stardom, and the popular imagination fell for it hook, line, and sinker.

-But that’s not how science works.
+That’s not how science works, as that book wants you to believe.
 That’s not how scientists want their findings to be popularized.
 They want the people to see the true picture — warts and all, not some photo-shopped glamorous version of their research.

-Now, what scientists see in this experiment is different from what hucksters see.
+For example, what the scientists see in the Rosenthal experiment is different from what promoters of Law of Attraction (LoA) see.

 - Scientists accept limitations and failures.
 Rosenthal and Jacobson didn’t hide the fact the Pygmalion effect was seen only in the youngest children — first and second graders, not in the older third and fourth graders.

 - Scientists always stay open to critiques.
-In fact, Robert Thorndike, an expert in educational and psychological testing , soon after reviewed the study and criticized it, and wrote it’s findings were worthless.
+In fact, Robert Thorndike, an expert in educational and psychological testing reviewed the study soon after it came out, and criticized it.
+He even wrote its findings were worthless.

-But the hucksters would conveniently hide the critical facts from you, keep the critiques shut out, and never bother to find out what data came from others.
-From them you’ll get a straightforward this:
+But, like any huckster, the LoA advocates would conveniently hide the critical facts from you, keep the critiques shut out, and never bother to find out what non-supportive data came from others.
+From them, you’ll get something like this:

 Expect excellence from your children and you are going to see it.

 So you see the problem there.
-The science of the human behavior doesn’t work in absolutes, as the hucksters would want you to believe.
+The science of the human behavior doesn’t work in absolutes, as the LoA ‘believers’ want you to believe.

-Let’s go back in time to trace the origins of Self-Fulfilling Prophecy, in Greek mythology.
-There are two: Pygmalion, and Oedipus.
+Let’s go back in time to trace the origins of SFP, in Greek mythology.
+There are two: Pygmalion and Oedipus.

 The Story of Pygmalion